Spyborgs

 Spyborgs is a beat 'em up video game for the Wii developed by American studio Bionic Games and published by Capcom.
 It was released in September 2009.

 Gameplay

 Spyborgs sees players controlling a member of a team of cyborg secret agents, each with their own unique abilities, through several levels populated by enemies.
-The game is designed to be played co-operatively with two players, though the AI will take control of the other character in single player games.
+The game is designed to be played cooperatively with two players, though the AI will take control of the other character in single player games.
 Players can also gain experience points to upgrade their character's abilities.

 For each level, players can choose two out of the three Spyborgs, which include: